 Hearts are the most common symbol of love, and passion.
 Although there are other meanings for heart tattoo.
 Each heart tattoo will mean something different to each person.
 Hearts have been featured in tattoo designs, since tattoos first gained popularity with sailors and nautical tattoo designs.
 The heart tattoo comes in a variety of styles, designs, shapes and colors.
 And are generally mid to small in size, and can be placed just about anywhere you want.
 Or worked into existing body art.

-Some areas where the heart tattoos are popular are on the wrist, forearm, hip and foot.
-Couples often tend to get their names inked in the design and sometimes the heart tattoo is associated with mums as well.
-It is also said that the heart is the source of all knowledge for example if you were to get a heart tattoo with a dog, this tattoo would symbolize your love for the dog.
-The heart tattoo is one of those tattoo designs that allows you to be creative as you can make your own design and meaning with them as they represents so many different things in the eyes of the beholder.
+Some areas where the heart tattoo is most popular is on the wrist, forearm, hip and foot.
+Couples often tend to get their names inked in the design.
+And sometimes the heart tattoo is associated with mums as well.
+It is also said that the heart is the source of all knowledge.
+So if you were to get a heart tattoo with a dog tattoo, then this would symbolize your love for dogs.
+The heart tattoo is one of those designs that allows you to be creative.
+As you can make your own design and meaning with them.
+As they represents so many different things in the eyes of the beholder.